pojntfx/uni-bwl-notes/README.md

 # Uni BWL Notes

-Notes for the "Planung und Kalkulation von IT-Projekten" (econ 101) course at HdM Stuttgart.
+Notes for the Planung und Kalkulation von IT-Projekten (econ 101) course at HdM Stuttgart.

 [![pandoc CI](https://github.com/pojntfx/uni-bwl-notes/actions/workflows/pandoc.yaml/badge.svg)](https://github.com/pojntfx/uni-bwl-notes/actions/workflows/pandoc.yaml)

-## Usage
+## Overview

-🚧 This project is a work-in-progress!
-Instructions will be added as soon as it is usable. 🚧
+You can [view and download the notes from GitHub pages](https://pojntfx.github.io/uni-bwl-notes/).
+They can also be downloaded as a Zip archive from [GitHub releases](https://github.com/pojntfx/uni-bwl-notes/releases).

 ## License